SomeWeekendReading/someweekendreading.github.io/about.md

 - cooking
 - the intellectual perils of learning [Haskell](https://haskell.org/) at an advanced age
 - vintage AI algorithms from the "expert systems" era of the 1980s
-- the frustration of a left-winger with current politics
+- the frustration of a left-winger with current American politics

-... all kinds of things, most of which you don't need to know about.
+... all kinds of things, most of which you don't care about.
 So read selectively, and most of all _critically_.
 He is an expert in _some_ of those areas, but certainly by no means all!
 Critical peer review has been something for whose value he has painfully &amp; loudly advocated in the past anyway... so a little polite payback is totally fair.